 In terms of support, WordPress has community-based support, and it is very unlikely that you won’t get an answer to your query.
-For all plugins and theme, there is a support section where you can ask your queries and authors are prompt enough to answer those questions.
+For all plugins and themes, there is a support section where you can ask your queries and authors are prompt enough to answer those questions.

 WordPress software is free to use and modify.
 To host a blog with WordPress, you need to buy a domain name which cost about $10 per year.
 You also need to buy a hosting package which usually varies based on your requirement.

 Typically lowest plan starts from a dollar to hundreds of dollars for a premium plan.
 On average if you spend about $40- $50 per month, you can have a well-performing blog.